abcsFrederick/l2p/README.md

 Available functions:
-l2p(genelist)            - return data frame with proabilities that arg (list of genes) matches a pathway l2pu(list,universe)  - return data frame with proabilities with list of genes and user specified universe l2pwcats(list,categeories)     - return data frome with categories specified l2puwcats(list,universe,categories) - same las l2pwcats but also with a universe l2pver - return l2p version l2pgetlongdesc(acc)  - get the full (possibly very long) description for pathway accession identifer string l2pgetgenes4acc(acc) - get the list all the genes for a pathway, use the accession. m2h(mousegeneist)    - return list of human genes for input list of mouse gene names
+l2p(genelist)            - return data frame with proabilities that arg (list of genes) matches a pathway l2pgetlongdesc(acc)  - get the full (possibly very long) description for pathway accession identifer string l2pgetgenes4acc(acc) - get the list all the genes for a pathway, use the accession. m2h(mousegeneist)    - return list of human genes for input list of mouse gene names

-The "msig" functions are obsoleted, the msigdb pathways are now provided with the "categories" parameter in the "wcats" functions.
-Example categories parmeter is "KEGG,PID,C4", this is a string.
-User can mix and match as desired.
+Convenience Functions:
+l2pu(list,universe)  - return data frame with proabilities with list of genes and user specified universe l2pwcats(list,categeories)     - return data frome with categories specified l2puwcats(list,universe,categories) - same las l2pwcats but also with a universe l2pver - return l2p version

+l2p is now supporting R style argument passing.
+Variable parameters are

+    universe   = list of gene names
+    categories = see categories below
+    custompathways = A list of vectors in GMT (gene matrix transpose style).
+Each custom pw vector : pwname, desc, gene1, gene2 ... customfile = a gmt file
+    universefile = list of genes one per line

 Available categories are :
 BIOCYC  - organism specific Pathway/ Genome Databases (PGDBs)  - https://biocyc.org/